whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 Subsequently, should the network accrue enough value; the Whive protocol will be governed by a community funded Foundation known as the **Whive Foundation** which will be registered in a Blockchain friendly jurisdiction no later than 18 months after accruing the required economic value to setup the Foundation.

-The main goal for the Foundation is to manage the claiming of WHIVE Rewards allocated to the Bitcoin Network.
-Additionally, the Foundation will facilitate meetups and engagements with third parties including analysts, developers and other contributors.
+The main goal for the Foundation is to research and develop policy frameworks around use of the protocol.

 The Foundation will not have any control of the protocol beyond organizing the aforementioned functions.